Bass, Ireland’s Top Inshore Sport fish

-The Bass (Dicentrachus Labrax) is a true sport fish highly prized by all sea anglers.
-A muscular bar of silver, exempt in Irish inshore waters from commercial exploitation since 1990 and protected by specific bye laws, Bass can be targeted all the way along the east, south east, south, and south west coastline of Ireland from Co.
+The bass (Dicentrachus Labrax) is a true sport fish highly prized by all sea anglers.
+A muscular bar of silver, exempt in Irish inshore waters from commercial exploitation since 1990 and protected by specific bye laws, bass can be targeted all along the east, south east, south, and south west coastline of Ireland from Co.
 Louth all the way around to Co.
 Clare.
-Very adaptable, Bass can be found frequenting estuaries, mudflats, steep to shingle beaches, sandy surf beaches, rocky shores, headlands, and tide races that channel bait fish.
+Very adaptable, bass can be found frequenting estuaries, mudflats, steep to shingle beaches, sandy surf beaches, rocky shores, headlands, and tide races that channel bait fish.

 SEAi, South East Angling Ireland.